segni-tafesse/ethio_agri_smart/lib/data/peaches.md

    - Pre-emergent herbicides: Examples include oryzalin and pendimethalin, which prevent weed germination.
    - Post-emergent herbicides: Examples include 2,4-D, dicamba, and clethodim, which target specific weed species.
 # Herbs
-here are a few examples:
+Here are a few examples:

 1. Mint: Mint leaves can be used to add a refreshing flavor to peach-based desserts, beverages, or salads.
 It pairs well with the natural sweetness of peaches.